Schuture/Benchmarking-Awesome-Diffusion-Models/README.md

 </table>

-On DrawBench prompts, the results are not consistent with our intuition.
-This may due to the resampling of the more common prompts during the fine-tuning stage, negatively affecting the models' ability on hard prompts.
+On DrawBench prompts, the results are not consistent with COCO.
+The resampling of the more common prompts during the fine-tuning stage (SD1.5, SD2.1, Openjourney) usually negatively affecting the models' ability on hard prompts.

 ## TODO